osu-crypto/libOTe/AUDIT.md

   verifies that stationary integer parameters use a larger weight.
 - The regular Silent VOLE parameter sweep, stationary Silent VOLE test, external-base test, and state-clear test pass in the Release AVX2 build.

+## AUD-200: Silent LPN noise selection conflated binary and large-field bias

+Status: fixed

+Affected code:

+- Silent OT and Silent VOLE syndrome-decoding parameter selection.

+Concern:

+The regular-noise selector always used the binary linear-character decay `(1 - 2 delta)^t`.
+For coefficients uniform in `F_q^*`, the corresponding factor is `q/(q-1)`, so the decay approaches the stationary-noise expression `(1 - delta)^t` over large fields.
+The stationary large-field path compensated by silently selecting regular parameters, but those parameters still used the binary formula and did not describe the noise distribution actually sampled.
+The distance calculation also stood alone rather than being combined with a separate floor for known decoding and algebraic attacks.

+Impact:

+Large-field regular and stationary Silent VOLE could select substantially less noise than their pseudo-distance estimates required.
+At pseudo distance 0.25, the old large-field stationary path selected weight 128, corresponding to only about 53 bits under the stationary linear-character calculation.

+Resolution:

+Parameter selection now takes the maximum of a 64-bit pseudo-distance guard, a 128-bit attack-oriented weight floor (scaled from the requested security parameter), and the existing small-instance implementation floor.
+Regular field noise uses the field-specific factor `q/(q-1)`; binary and odd integer units use factor 2; stationary noise uses factor 1.
+The selector also adds a 9/8 margin to small binary regular instances, where current estimators place the former `N=2048, t=128` parameters below 128 bits.
+The rationale, formulas, tradeoff, and remaining estimator uncertainty are documented beside the code.
+All calculations occur during configuration and do not affect expansion loops.

+Verification:

+- `Vole_Silent_NoiseSampling_test` checks the binary large-instance floor, the small-instance attack margin, an `F_9` regular-noise case, the large-field limit, and the stationary 64-bit pseudo-distance floor.